Skip to content

 Step 4: Configure Monitoring and Alerts

-After confirming normal data collection and visualization, it is recommended to configure alert rules for your key metrics so that you can receive notifications as soon as anomalies occur.
+After confirming that data is being collected and visualized normally, we recommend configuring alert rules for your key metrics so that you can be notified immediately when anomalies occur.

-TrueWatch has built-in 700+ ready-to-use monitor templates covering common scenarios such as host resources, databases, network, and application performance.
-Go to Monitoring > Monitors > Create Monitor > Official Template Library, check "Host Detection Library" in the left detection library, select the required detection rules (e.g., high average host CPU load), and you can create a monitor with one click.
+TrueWatch has built-in 700+ out-of-the-box monitor templates covering common scenarios such as host resources, databases, networks, and application performance.
+Go to Monitoring > Monitors > Create Monitor > Official Template Library](../monitoring/monitor/template.md), check "Host Detection Library" in the left detection library, select the desired detection rule (e.g., high host CPU average load), and create a monitor with one click.

-After creating a monitor, you need to configure alert strategies, notification targets, etc. TrueWatch supports sending alerts through various channels such as email, DingTalk, Lark, WeCom, SMS, Webhook, etc., ensuring that anomaly information reaches the responsible person in a timely manner.
+After creating a monitor, you need to configure alert strategies and notification targets.
+TrueWatch supports sending alerts through multiple channels such as email, DingTalk, Lark, WeCom, SMS, and Webhook, ensuring that anomaly information reaches the responsible person in a timely manner.

 For detailed instructions on monitor configuration and notification strategies, please refer to Getting Started with Monitors.